 Inspiring West Virginians

-West Virginia Public Broadcasting proudly presented its sixth program in the Inspiring West Virginians radio documentary series Monday, December 28, with an encore presentation Thursday, Dec.
-31.
+West Virginia Public Broadcasting proudly presents the 2016 Inspiring West Virginians radio documentary December 21 at 8pm, with encores on Dec.
+30 and Jan.
+2 at 1pm.

 Inspiring West Virginians tells the stories of West Virginians who are exceptional leaders in science and business.
 We visit them where they are, learn about what they do, hear stories of their childhoods and the influence of a West Virginia upbringing.
 Added to that are the perspectives of friends, relatives and colleagues.